MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/OracleSQL-connector.md

 The following ID types are supported for using as ACLs:

 * **User Principal Name (UPN)**: A User Principal Name (UPN) is the name of a system user in an email address format.
 A UPN (for example: john.doe@domain.com) consists of the username (logon name), separator (the @ symbol), and domain name (UPN suffix).
-* **Azure Active Directory (AAD) ID**: In Azure AD, every user or group has an object ID that looks something like 'e0d3ad3d-0000-1111-2222-3c5f5c52ab9b'
+* **Microsoft Entra ID**: In Microsoft Entra ID, every user or group has an object ID that looks something like 'e0d3ad3d-0000-1111-2222-3c5f5c52ab9b'
 * **Active Directory (AD) Security ID**: In an on-premises AD setup, every user and group have an immutable, unique security identifier that looks something like 'S-1-5-21-3878594291-2115959936-132693609-65242.'

 ![Search permission settings to configure access control lists.](media/MSSQL-ACL2.png)